 You may find that this course is available online.
 Some online EMR-B programs are offered by private companies.
 Next, you will want to get a job with a local ambulance company.
 Doing this will give you first-hand experience in the field and help you decide if this is really the career path you want to take.

 When would a non-medical emergency transportation company be needed?

 In most cases, there would be no need for a non-medical emergency transportation company if you have access to an adequate amount of emergency medical services.
 If you are taking the course and have already obtained your EMR-B certificate, you may find that you are never called upon to provide emergency medical transportation.

 In other words, this would become a case of “too little, too late”.
 For example, if you live in a rural area or otherwise don’t have access to first-class EMS services, or it takes an excessive amount of time to get such services from point A to point B, then perhaps it is not necessary for you to start this business.

-how to start a non medical emergency transportation business is a service by which people can be transported to the hospital or doctor’s office in the case of an emergency.
+how to start a non emergency medical transportation business is a service by which people can be transported to the hospital or doctor’s office in the case of an emergency.
 Non-medical emergency transportation is not provided by taxis or ambulances.
 This means you usually drive the car yourself, taking people to and from their medical appointments.
 Non-medical emergency transportation service can be very good for you, as it is usually low stress and pays well.